dsc-courses/dsc10-2022-sp/syllabus.md

 This class has one midterm exam and one final exam.
 Exams are cumulative, though the final exam will emphasize material after the midterm.

-Exams will be administered remotely through Gradescope.
-Exams will be open-notes, open-book, open-internet, with the limitation that you must take the exam alone without communicating with any other person.
+Exams will be in-person individual exams during your scheduled lecture.
+You must attend the exam corresponding to the section you are officially enrolled in.

-- Midterm Exam: Wednesday, February 9th, during your assigned lecture slot (50 minutes)
+- Midterm Exam: Friday, April 29, during lecture (50 minutes)
-- Final Exam: Saturday, March 12th, 3-6PM
+- Final Exam: Saturday, June 4, 3-6pm

-Both exams must be taken exactly during the scheduled slot.
-The **only** exception is if you have an overlapping final exam.
-If you have an overlapping final exam, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSft4djvGOQr4y-gstZy35Kn0om_xRFih6rMTV_KW1vwGM7Wcg/viewform) by Friday, January 13th.
+Exams must be taken at the scheduled time, with exceptions **only** if you have two finals scheduled for the same time slot.
+If you have another final exam at the same time as ours, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScpS2DWSxpyncdU3BjO_QRsx42k2-jy_OBr68KFdX_CCeBlNQ/viewform?usp=sf_link) before Wednesday, April 6.

 ---